OpenSTEF/openstef/README.md

 Please read [CODE_OF_CONDUCT.md](https://github.com/OpenSTEF/.github/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](https://github.com/OpenSTEF/.github/blob/main/CONTRIBUTING.md) for details on the process for submitting pull requests to us.

 ## Contact
-Please read [SUPPORT.md](https://github.com/OpenSTEF/.github/blob/main/SUPPORT.md) for how to connect and get into contact with the OpenSTF project
+Please read [SUPPORT.md](https://github.com/OpenSTEF/.github/blob/main/SUPPORT.md) for how to connect and get into contact with the OpenSTEF project